abdrahmansoltan/Learning-Notes/JavaScript/05-ASYNC.md

 ![await](./img/async_await.PNG)

-- by using the word `async` before a function, you convert it to an `asyncronous function`
+- by using the word `async` before a function, you convert it to an `asynchronous function`

   - which will keep running in the background while performing the code inside of it, than when it's done => it returns a `promise`
   - Other values are wrapped in a resolved promise automatically.
-  - We could explicitly return a promise, which would be the same.
+  - It returns a promise, and we could explicitly return a promise, which would be the same.

   ```js
   async function f() {